smokephisticated/smokephisticated/pages/bongs/bongs.md

 <h5 class="heading-center">Some prior knowledge you should have on percolation:</h5>

-The percolation we refer to takes place when the whole surface of a body of smoke is forced through water
+The percolation we refer to takes place when the whole surface of a body of smoke is forced through water.

-Percolating pieces like the *Stemless Inline Glass 18-arm Perc* turn high-killing coughing fits into smooth and flavorful rips & satisfying exhales.
-This is made possible by the *two* percolators that this bong hosts.
+Percolating pieces like the *Stemless Inline Glass 18-arm Double Ring Perc* is capable of turning high-killing coughing fits into smooth and flavorful rips & satisfying exhales.
+Much of this capability stems from the *two* percolator devices that this bong proudly hosts.

-Your smoke is first routed from your bowl - then into the water - and next into the horizontal slitted glass tube known as an inline percolator.
+Your smoke is first routed from your bowl and into the water.
+Then your smoke is pulled into the horizontal slitted glass tube known as an inline percolator.
 This percolator makes for smoother hits by dividing smoke clouds into many tiny bubbles.

+After being broken up into smaller pieces the smoke is sent upward through the chamber and is fed through the double ring tree perc.
+The tree percolator consists of two layers of arms with two slits at the bottom of each.
+When water and smoke pass through these slits, like with the inline perc, the smoke bubbles are divided and cooled.

 H2O is a *polar molecule*.
 This means that water magnetically attracts and removes polar contaminants from your smoke, which leaves you with cleaner and smoother tokes (ash/tar/herb).